 DIVISION 4: DOUBLES

 Not everyone’s a fan of these unusually-shaped flowers with their frilly rows of petals that resemble carnations.
-Nevertheless, these types of daffodils have a sweet fragrance and look great under flowering shrubs and trees.
+Nevertheless, double daffodils have a sweet fragrance and look great under flowering shrubs and trees.
 Each produces one or more blooms to a stem.
 Try pink and white Replete, tropical-colored Tahiti or soft pink Angélique.

 Double daffodil ‘Tahiti’

 DIVISION 5: TRIANDRUS

 Tiny and low-growing, triandrus daffodils have petals that flare back and droop downwards like columbines.
 They prefer wetter conditions and produce two or more pendent flowers to a stem.
 Great varieties include the dainty white Thalia, soft yellow ‘Angel’s Breath‘ and bright yellow Hawera.

 Triandrus daffodil ‘Thalia’